suluke/gdx.automation/Readme.md

   * specify which input states you are interested in
   * where do you store the recorded input
   * which format is used (write your own format)

+## Not supportd
+I need to get this working somehow.
+This is why I currently ignored to deal with software triggered input capabilities.
+This simply should not be necessary to be recorded, as recordings are supposed to record what input influences the program flow.
+Not how the program flow influences the input.
+Although, I guess, it wouldn't be too hard to record them.
+This is what won't be ensured during playback for it simply doesn't get recorded:
+* catching back key on android
+* catch menu key on android
+* catching cursor on desktop and saving its success (getCursorCatched)
+* setting the cursor
+* making the software keyboard visible

 ## Future development
 * get recording to work with simple writer/ output format